themiszamani/B2SAFE-B2STAGE-Training/09-using-B2STAGE.md

 #### Challenge: Using the iRODS server rule engine

-A better, and more advanced, approach is to use the iRODS rule engine to compute checksums and mint PIDs automatically.
+A better and more advanced approach is to use the iRODS rule engine to compute checksums and mint PIDs automatically.

 For this exercise you will need *system admin* and *irods admin* rights on the iRODS server.